Do you have an old crate sitting around? Well, let’s put that crate to work so you can put your feet up on a rustic crate makeover.

 The crate now has a purpose every day!

-While I’m resting my feet on my awesomeness rustic crate makeover, join me and check out the creative rustic furniture makeovers below.
+While I’m resting my feet on my awesomeness rustic crate makeover, check out the footstool makeover [DIY] with chalk-based paint.

 Join the newsletter